Profile Anonymization

 Save your selections so that you can use them when anonymizing profiles, as explained next.

-Profile Anonymization for the Profile(s) to anonymize
+Search for the Profile(s) to anonymize.

-You can search by: PkProfileId, Email, or Phone.
+You can search by: PkprofileId, Email, or Phone.

-- Phone – Type at least three numbers.
-(Numbers in the Search box means the search will be on phone.)
 Example: Searching on "123" might return both John Citizen, 555-6123-3579, and Jane Doe, 555-6540-9123

-Click to apply the filter.
+Click the control to apply the filter.

 The matching records are listed, with the following columns: PkProfileId, First Name, Last Name, Email, Phone, Organization, Action

-Click under Action to view (or even edit) a profile's details, to confirm you have the right record.
+Click under Action to view (or even edit ) a profile's details, to confirm you have the right record.

 Click Anonymize to update the selected profile(s) by anonymizing the fields selected above.